samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 The monsters in any adventure location are more than a collection of random creatures that happen to live near one another.
 Fungi, natural animals, scavengers, and predators can coexist in a complex ecology, alongside sapient creatures who share living space through some combination of negotiation and domination.

-Each creature’s entry in the *Monster Manual* indicates the terrain types where that creature is most often found, and that book also includes tables listing the creatures commonly found within each type of terrain.
+Each creature's entry in the *Monster Manual* indicates the terrain types where that creature is most often found, and that book also includes tables listing the creatures commonly found within each type of terrain.
 Using that information, you can decide which creatures inhabit an adventure location within a particular environment.
 You can choose a range of creatures, from common vermin to sapient inhabitants and terrifying predators, and decide how they live together.

 ***Factions.*** Particularly in larger areas, groups of creatures might compete for resources.
 When these groups consist of sapient creatures, opportunities abound for the adventurers who enter those areas.
 Characters might ally with one group or play groups against each other to reduce the threat of the more powerful monsters.
 For example, in a dungeon inhabited by mind flayers and the grimlocks they rule, the adventurers might try to incite the grimlocks to revolt against the mind flayers.